- What is Event-Based Marketing?

 How to implement event-based marketing in your business plan?

-In digital context, EBM helps you to market your product effectively, analyze different metrics, do advertisements and campaigns to boost customer communications.
+In the digital context, EBM helps you to market your product effectively, analyze different metrics, do advertisements and campaigns to boost customer communications.

-Event based marketing makes use of events as mentioned above in the blog.
+Event-based marketing makes use of events as mentioned above in the blog.
 These events do the following things:

 - Detects the change in state or behavior of user’s action.